President of the University of Nebraska

 The president of the University of Nebraska is the chief administrator of the University of Nebraska system and is selected by the university system's board of regents.
-Eight people have held the post, as well as two others in an interim capacity.
-The position has been held by Ted Carter since 2020.
+Nine individuals have held the post as well as four others in an interim capacity.
+The position has been held by Jeffrey P. Gold since July 1, 2024.

 History

 The Municipal University of Omaha (now the University of Nebraska Omaha) was founded in 1908, and by the 1950s was run-down and inadequately funded, threatening the existence of the school entirely.
 The Nebraska Legislature, faced with the prospect of its most populated city not having a major institute of higher learning of any kind, decided to merge the Municipal University with the larger University of Nebraska in Lincoln to form a state-wide university system and offer the Omaha school additional budget pools to draw from.
 The University of Nebraska's medical center, located in Omaha, was separated from the Lincoln school and brought under the direction of the new state-wide system.

 Clifford M. Hardin, initially the chancellor of what was renamed the University of Nebraska–Lincoln, was critical to the creation of the University of Nebraska system and was named its first chancellor on July 1, 1968.
 In sixteen years as an administrator at Nebraska, Hardin greatly increased enrollment and improved salaries and benefits for faculty.
-After two years serving as the head of the University of Nebraska system, Hardin was named United States Secretary of Agriculture under President Richard Nixon.
+After two years serving as the head of the University of Nebraska system, Hardin was named United States secretary of agriculture under President Richard Nixon.

 Durwood B. Varner was appointed chancellor of the University of Nebraska system in 1970, and a year later became the system's first "president" following a title change.
 As the president of a new university system with one very large school and two much smaller ones, Varner's primary task was to ensure the schools operated on "equal standing."
 Varner left the post in 1976 to become president of the University of Nebraska Foundation, where he spearheaded fundraising for the Lied Center for Performing Arts, which opened in 1990.
 The Board of Regents selected Omaha chancellor Ronald Roskens as Varner's successor.
 Roskens became NU's longest-tenured president, serving from 1977 to 1989, and established strong overseas relationships with universities from Afghanistan and China.
 During his term, the university's appropriations doubled and its endowment fund increased seven-fold.
 However, Roskens was fired after a seven-to-one vote of the Board of Regents in 1989; the reasoning for his removal is unclear as all parties involved were advised against making public statements.
 Just weeks after Roskens was fired as NU's president, he was appointed administrator of the United States Agency for International Development under George H. W. Bush.